quinn-dougherty/Portfolio/matcher/README.md

 ### Context: capstone projects at Lambda School

 So, suppose two Lambda School students are Alice and Bob, and suppose that two Lambda School projects are Pizza and Veggie Burgers.
+But in the following code we have random toy data, where people are named `aa` and projects are named `A`, where a is any lower case letter and A is any upper case letter.

 ### My solution

 I spent a lot of time approaching this from a lot of angles, and found a solution that, in hindsight, is very simple.
+With some caveats, it can be guaranteed to converge, and randomness only even impacts `<10%` of people.

 ### Assumptions